TeskaLabs/asab/docs/reference/storage/reference.md

 ```

 We strongly recommend to read the version from the object such as above.
 That creates a soft lock on the record.
-It means that if the object is
+This means that if the object is
-updated by other component in meanwhile, your upsertor will fail and you
+updated by other component in meanwhile, your upsertor will fail, and you
 should retry the whole operation.
 The new objects should have a version
 set to 0, which is done by default.